Fall Stories

 Teaching

 I am progressing to my goal to get down to being a full time professor before I die.
 Last year was at 1.9 FTE on the clock.
 I’m contracted at 1.4 FTE for fall, but it seems likely that will increase in spring with some new developments in the Leadership Cohort offerings.
-Happily Gale Heidi is working with me to learn and take the heavy role of MABL Program Director.
+Happily Gale Heide is working with me to learn and take the heavy role of MABL Program Director.
 Western is strategizing increasing the cohort based classes so we’ll be adding some new sites over the next year.
 Gale and I are working hard to increase the teaching team to accommodate that but it looks like I’ll add one more cohort in Spring until we can find and prepare those faculty.

 TheosU Classes